DEFCON-21/FinalApp/README.md

-# FinalApp
+# NiggalationsApp
- final Niggalations app.
+This is the final design of the niggalations app.